troettge/Research-NORRN/README.md

 # Research-NORRN

-This repository is used to manage the research module for the Norwegian Reproducibility Network
+Welcome!
+This repository is used to manage the research module for the Norwegian Reproducibility Network.

+Are you a collaborator?
+Then you are most likely looking for the task managment board.